knutfrode/prepare-ocean-toolbox/README.md

 - To get an overview of the variables and dimensions contained in a dataset listed in opendap_datasets.py: Copy the url, paste it into a web browser and add ".html".
 The resulting listing shows the variables and their attributes, as well as facilitating a listing of the values for any variable.
 - The -v argument requires the netCDF variable name used in the datafiles (NOT the standard_name).
 Different datasets use different names for, e.g., the velocity components.
 For example, the (east,north) velocity components are named: (vozocrtx,vomecrty) for the MyOcean mediterranean datasets; (uvel,vvel) for the MyOcean baltic datasets; (water_u,water_v) for the usn_hycom datasets.
 See the previous hints.
 - The uppermost depth available in a particular dataset may not be at the very surface (0 m).
 Use a small depth range (z and Z arguments) to ensure that the uppermost data are found, e.g., "-z 0 -Z 5" will obtain all available depths in the upper 5 meters.
+- See http://trac.osgeo.org/proj/wiki/FAQ on how to make proj4-strings for interpolation_ocean.py

 Examples:
 --------------